jackytsuiaa/port-mapping-planner/eastern-banner/readme.md

-This is a script targetting the stores of Eastern Banner.
+This is a script targeting the stores of Eastern Banner.

 It retrieves the interfaces status and their mac address on the network devices, and identifies their vlan by the following rules: